Facing the challenge of opportunity in Chicago back in May of 1864 were two young Bostonians, George W. Lyon and Patrick J. Healy.

 Today, Lyon & Healy Harps still handcrafts its harps in its factory just west of the Loop and remains one of the most respected instrument-makers in the world.

-Reveling in its roll as a leader in the harp community, Lyon & Healy Harps supports the harp by providing prizes for such prestigious competitions as the USA International Harp Competition and the International Harp Contest in Israel as well as promoting concerts, commissions and the publishing of harp music.
+Reveling in its role as a leader in the harp community, Lyon & Healy Harps supports the harp by providing prizes for such prestigious competitions as the USA International Harp Competition and the International Harp Contest in Israel as well as promoting concerts, commissions and the publishing of harp music.

 While celebrating its 150th birthday, Mayor Rahm Emanuel proclamed June 4, 2014 to be Lyon & Healy Harps Day in Chicago, “in recognition of Lyon & Healy Harps’ enduring impact upon the city’s collective culture.”